Mullinhassig Wood: Etymology

+Waterfalls

 Three waterfalls have existed in this area, and two remain (Mullinhassig & Poulanassig waterfalls).
 The Ordnance Survey (OS) name book (c.
 1840) describes a small pond of water as 2 chains (0.04 km) north of Poulanassig in the River Clashgorrave, and at the mouth of which is (Mullinhassig) waterfall of about 18 feet.
 This pond was known as "Good's pond", as depicted on the 1842 surveyed OS map, and so named after the landowner who ran an irrigation stream from the pond to his land.
-The OS name book also describes a pond of water in the River Clashagorrave c.
-10 chains (0.2 km) south of Poulanassig, and, at its mouth, 12 foot "Poulachourane Waterfall".
+The OS name book also describes a pond of water in the River Clashagorrave approximately 10 chains (0.2 km) south of Poulanassig, and, at its mouth, 12 foot "Poulachourane Waterfall".
 This pond was "Bowing's (Bowen's) Pond", constructed by Bowen of Oakgrove, with an irrigation stream leading from it to his land.
 This pond no longer exists and is now a wet, overgrown area, with a small stream running through.
 Neither does Poulachourane Waterfall exist, also depicted on the 1842 surveyed OS map.

-The Irish Tourist Association survey of 1944 advises that (Poulanassig) waterfall is a thirty foot cascade of the Glashnagarriff river, and a "popular venue with visitors", and gives some local folklore.
+The Irish Tourist Association survey of 1944 advises that (Poulanassig) waterfall is a thirty foot cascade of the Glashnagarriff River, and a "popular venue with visitors", and gives some local folklore.
 A mermaid in the form of a salmon is said to reside in the waterfall pool, who, if approached quietly in late evening, can be seen combing her hair on a stone "stool" to the left of the waterfall.
 If a stranger is sensed, she dives to the bottom of the pool.
 Near the brink of the waterfall is a boulder, said to be the mermaid's "table".
 Another version has the mermaid enticing unwary anglers to the bottom of the pool, where they spend the rest of their existence releasing fish from the hooks of fellow anglers.
 This is said to be the reason why no fish are caught there, though the pool is "full of salmon".

-At the eastern end of Mullinhassig Wood is Aghavrin Clapper Bridge.